icucer/skills-github-pages/index.md

 ---
-title: Welcome to my github page
+title: Hi, I'm Ion Cucer
 ---
-# Hi, I'm Ion Cucer

 I am a developer in training specialized in **Full Stack Java** and **Python** technologies, with a focus on frameworks like **Spring Boot** and **Django**.
 I am currently completing intensive web development programs that have allowed me to work on both academic and personal projects.